Coronavirus and older people

 Reducing loneliness and social isolation

-If you are social distancing or self-isolating it’s likely that you are going to be having less contact with friends, family and other people.
-There are still loads of ways of staying in touch - via phone including Skype or WhatsApp, email or social media.
+Despite having to reduce physical contact with others, there are still loads of ways of staying in touch - via phone including Skype or WhatsApp, email or social media.
 It would be a good idea to check in with other older people you know as they may well be feeling the increased lack of contact.
 As well as connecting you with people you know, the internet can also be used to connect with others with the same interests.
 Citizens online have produced a useful list of resources to help people stay in touch, including how to get set up on Skype, WhatsApp and Facebook.
 If technology isn’t a strong point, why not ask someone to help you.

 Mental health and wellbeing